Wonderful Digital

-Getting With the Flow of Klaviyo: 8 of the best Klaviyo flow’s to increase eCommerce ROI
+Getting with the flow of Klaviyo: 8 of the best Klaviyo flow’s to increase eCommerce ROI

 It’s no secret that Klaviyo is the eCommerce poster child of brilliant marketing automation tools.
 Whether you’re a Klaviyo maestro or a newbie, marketing to your audience effectively boils down to the perfect email ‘flow’.
 Let’s look at the top email flow tips that ecommerce marketing pros worldwide live and breathe by.